Professor Alan Smithers BSc, PhD, MSc, PhD, MEd, CPsychol.

-Alan Smithers is the Director.
+Alan Smithers is the Director of the Centre for Education and Employment Research.
 He has been previously Sydney Jones Professor of Education at the University of Liverpool (1998-2004), Professor of Policy Research at Brunel University (1996-1998), and Professor of Education at the University of Manchester (1976-1996).
-He was first a lecturer in biological sciences at London University, from where he was recruited to the emerging field of research in education.
+He was first a research scientist at London University and was recruited to the study of education.

 He has served on national committees including the National Curriculum Council, the Beaumont Review of National Vocational Qualifications and the Royal Society Committee on Teacher Supply.
-From 1997-2015 he was standing adviser to the House of Commons Education Committee.
-The Centre specializes in issues of current concern and is often called upon for comment by the media.
+Since 1997 he has been specialist adviser to the House of Commons Education Committee.

 Professor Smithers can be contacted directly:

 Pamela Robinson is the Deputy Director of the Centre for Education and Employment Research at the University of Buckingham.
 Following extensive experience in teaching and teacher training she was appointed to a research fellowship at the University of Manchester in 1984.
 She moved to a lectureship at Brunel University in 1996 where she set up the doctoral education programme.
 She returned to full-time research on her appointment to Liverpool University in 1998 and moved to Buckingham in 2004.

 She has collaborated with Professor Alan Smithers in the work of the Centre for Education and Employment Research since 1984 and has published widely in the fields of international education, teacher provision, flows into science and technology, gender and education, and further and higher education.